gokulkrishh/ES6-Cheetsheets/README.md

 ## Contributions

-Your contribution would be great and will help more people in understand ES6 features.
+Your contribution would be a great help for more developers in understanding ES6 features.

 - fork the repo
 - give a pull request